Eric Clapton tunes

 During Blind Faith’s short tour, Clapton met a duo called Delaney & Bonnie and Friends, whom he ended up touring with.
 Out of the touring band his next project came, Derek and the Dominos.

-With the addition of Duane Allman (Allman Brothers band) Derek and the Dominos made one double album entitled Layla and Other Assorted Love Songs.
+With the addition of Duane Allman (Allman Brothers band) Derek and the Dominos made one double album, Layla and Other Assorted Love Songs.

 Some critics still call this Eric Clapton’s best work and with tunes such as Bell Bottom Blues, Nobody Knows You When You’re Down and Out, Key To The Highway (Freddie King), Have You Ever Loved A Woman, Little Wing (Jimi Hendrix), and of course, Layla, these critics may have a point!

-From 1975-1989, Eric released nine studio albums, Best tunes here include, Wonderful Tonight, Lay Down Sally, Pretending, Bad Love, Running on Faith, and Old Love.
+From 1975-1989, Eric released nine studio albums, his best tunes here include, Wonderful Tonight, Lay Down Sally, Pretending, Bad Love, Running on Faith, and Old Love.
 All from the albums Slowhand and Journeyman.

 Notable covers, traditional and blues classics include Swing Low, Sweet Chariot (traditional), The Sky Is Crying (Elmore James), May You Never (John Martyn), Crosscut Saw (R.G.
-Ford), Hound Dog (Elvis), Knock On Wood (Eddie Floyd), Before You Accuse Me (Bo Diddley, Hard Times (Ray Charles), and most famously Cocaine (J.J.
+Ford), Hound Dog (Elvis), Knock On Wood (Eddie Floyd), Before You Accuse Me (Bo Diddley), Hard Times (Ray Charles), Don’t Think Twice, It’s All Right (Bob Dylan), and most famously Cocaine (J.J.
 Cale).

-As we enter the 90s, Clapton slows down and release only two albums.
+As we entered the ’90s, Clapton slowed down and released only two albums.
 First, From The Cradle, a blues album only containing covers.
-Best tune here must be Sinner’s Prayer.
+The best tune here must be Sinner’s Prayer.

 In 2000, he teams up with B.B.
 King on Riding With The King.
 Highlights here are the title track (John Hiatt), Key To The Highway (again!), Three O’Clock Blues, and the old Sam & Dave tune Hold On, I’m Comin’.